 That team is the key to Bardekoff’s success, and it includes his parents, his beloved wife Steph Bardekoff, his right-hand-man and tuner, Nicky “Notch” Mancuso, as well as all of his parts partners; they all work well together to put together performance packages that are not only powerful, they’re reliable as well.

-A strong and meticulous maintenance program has been an integral part of Bardekoff’s operation, as he and Mancuso have painstakingly serviced their Rich Groh Racing-built Coyote engine more times than they can count.
+A strong and meticulous maintenance program has been an integral part of Bardekoff’s operation; he and Mancuso have painstakingly serviced the Coyote engine, which Bardekoff himself built using Rich Groh Racing valvetrain parts, more times than they can count.

 “Other than a broken cam cap in Michigan, we haven’t torn anything up all season and it’s staying together really well,” Bardekoff stated proudly in regards to his Coyote’s cooperation.
 “We track everything to see the lifespan of each part to see how far we can push them and how much power we can throw at them.
 Nicky is really good at keeping the tune up moderate and not beating the bearings out of it.”

-Similarly, working with Ron Galbreath and Yancy Rodriguez at Afterworks on their shock and suspension settings has produced big advantages for Bardekoff, as has his partnership with ididit.
+Similarly, working with Ron Galbreath and Yancy Rodriguez at Afterworks on their shock and suspension settings has produced big advantages for Bardekoff.
+“Ididit Performance has been with me since last season.
+They are an unbelievable company to work with, and I’m constantly thankful that they trust me to represent their company and products at all the NMRA/NMCA events,” he added.

 The Whipple supercharger, too, has received a ton of attention as Bardekoff’s success has soared throughout the season.